 Our lessons are planned using exciting contexts, resources and investigations.
 Pupils are challenged to develop the wide range of skills and knowledge that Science demands, preparing them fully for GCSE study at Key Stage 4.

-In addition an independent learning project on health issues is carried out at the end of Year 7 and Science Fair allows pupils to develop an investigation into a question of their choice at the end of Year 8.
+In addition learning projects on health issues and energy resources are carried out at the end of Year 7 and Science Fair allows pupils to develop an investigation into a question of their choice at the end of Year 8.
 The Science Fair has developed from our links with schools in Chicago (USA) and has been hugely successful in allowing pupils to learn to use investigative skills independently and with passion.

 Homework is provided through Educake Online software in order to continue to develop recall and skills that follow up learning in class.

-Each term pupils will receive a percentage score home for an assessment in each subject.
-Details of the Science assessments are shown below.
+Each term pupils will receive a percentage score home for an assessment which covers the three or four topics most recently taught on the curriculum map.